It’s possible to only use hand or manual tools when woodworking, but then it becomes a slower process.

 - Need proper skills for operating

-- Can take time to switch from one function to another
+- It can take time to switch from one function to another

-Obviously, the more function it has, the higher will be its cost and also the size.
+Obviously, the more function it has, the higher will be its cost and size.

-Also, the machines with five or more functions will be hard to upkeep, clean, and maintain.
+Also, machines with five or more functions will be hard to upkeep, clean, and maintain.

 So, IMO, woodworkers who do not need too many functions should generally go with single machinery or a cheaper machine with lesser functions.

-You can also find some used models that are available for sale if you want a machine with a lower price.
+You can also find some used models that are available for sale if you want a machine at a lower price.

 When buying, check the reviews, and research carefully to check the warranty period and availability of replacement parts.